How to Watch Athletics at Angels

 Live stream Oakland Athletics at Los Angeles Angels on fuboTV: Start with a 7-day free trial!

-The A's trailed 2-1 heading into the fifth inning, but Seth Brown hit a go-ahead two-run home run to give the A's the lead and they added another in the sixth to get the 4-2 win.
+Oakland was shut out until the eighth inning and despite scoring three in the top of the inning it wasn't enough to make up the 5-0 hole it put itself in

+The A's had won game one 4-2 on Friday and was looking to clinch the series win, but couldn't get it done.

-Saturday they will look to get their second straight victory when they send Frankie Montas to the mound.
-Montas has been up and down this year going 2-4 with a 3.67 ERA.
+Sunday they will try for a second time to get their second straight road series victory when they send Cole Irvin to the mound.
+Irvin has been very good in his last three starts giving up just two total runs.

-The Angels will counter with Michael Lorenzen.
-Lorenzen was great his last time out when he went seven innings giving up just one run in the 9-1 win against the A's.

-It was the third time in his last four starts that the Angels have won and Saturday they will look to keep the trend going and even the series with the rival A's.
+The Angels will counter with Patrick Sandoval as they look to get their second straight win.

+Sandoval's last start was also against the A's and he was very good going six and third innings in the 4-1 win.
+He gave up just one run and four hits in the victory.

 Regional restrictions may apply.